Iiro127/KSharp/README.md

 # K#
 K# is a programming language built on top of Java.
-It features it's own syntax, and it is usable on console and it's own IDE.
-All code examples are executed on console, but are applicable on the K# IDE.
+It features its own syntax, and it is usable on console and it' own IDE.
+All code examples are executed on console, but are applicable in the K# IDE.

 ## Num: